danielepanozzo/cg/RULES.md

 Plagiarism Note and Late Submissions
 ------------------------------------

 Copying code (either from other students or from external sources) is strictly prohibited.
 We will be using automatic anti-plagiarism tools, and any violation of this rule will lead to expulsion from the class.
 Late submissions will be accepted with a grade penalty of 30% for up to 1 week after the deadline.
-In case of illness or emergency, please apply for an extension by sending an email to panozzo@nyu.edu attaching relevant documentation.
+In case of illness or emergency, please apply for an extension by sending an email to panozzo@nyu.edu.

 Provided Software